 Ensure Diagnostic Surveys Have Been Performed

-What you don’t need to hire a surveyor to handle are the diagnostic surveys that are required by law.
-French properties have to have surveys for asbestos, energy, lead and termites, and the seller has to pay for these.
-If the property has a swimming pool, there has to be an additional report on the pool’s safety features.
+What you don’t need to hire a surveyor to handle are the various diagnostic surveys that are required by law in France.
+Check with Home Hunts because there are some slight variations in certain areas of France, but generally french properties have to have surveys for asbestos, energy, lead and termites, and the seller has to pay for these.
 You’ll find them in the Dossier de Diagnostic Technique report, which is part of the Compromis de Vente.

 Plan to Have Legal Documents Translated